0xcadams/drizzle-zero/README.md

 To specify a custom tsconfig file, use `-t, --tsconfig <tsconfig-file>`.
 It will, by default, look for one in the current directory.

+The CLI automatically detects whether `.js` file extensions are needed in import statements based on your tsconfig's `moduleResolution` setting.
+If you're using `"moduleResolution": "node16"` or `"nodenext"`, the generator will automatically add `.js` extensions to imports.
+You can override this behavior with `-j, --js-file-extension` if needed.

 You can also control optional outputs from the generator:

 - **--skip-types**: Skip generating table `Row<>` type exports.